binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

         }

 2. The security focussed [configuration](https://github.com/brockallen/BrockAllen.MembershipReboot/wiki/Security-Settings-Configuration).
 You can choose to set this within code or config.
-Password storage (as discussed above under the [Data-store Compromise](#web-applications-countermeasures-data-store-compromise) section is [addressed](http://brockallen.com/2014/02/09/how-membershipreboot-stores-passwords-properly/) by using the mature PBKDF2 and providing a config setting in the form of `passwordHashingIterationCount` on the `MembershipRebootConfiguration` class to dial in the number of iterations (stretching), as seen below on line 29.
+Password storage (as discussed above under the [Datastore Compromise](#web-applications-countermeasures-data-store-compromise) section is [addressed](http://brockallen.com/2014/02/09/how-membershipreboot-stores-passwords-properly/) by using the mature PBKDF2 and providing a config setting in the form of `passwordHashingIterationCount` on the `MembershipRebootConfiguration` class to dial in the number of iterations (stretching), as seen below on line 29.
 This provides us with what's known as an adaptive one-way function.
 Adaptive because the workload increases each year to keep up with advances in hardware technology.
 You now have control of how slow you want it to be to crack those passwords.
 What's more, the iteration count can be set to change each year automatically.
 If the developer chooses not to touch the iteration count at all (or more likely, forgets), then the default of 0 is inferred.
 0 means to automatically calculate the number based on the [OWASP recommendations](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet) for the current year.
 In the year 2000 it should be 1000 iterations.
 The count should be doubled each subsequent two years, so in 2016 we should be using 256000 iterations and that's what MembershipReboot does if the setting is not changed.

     {title="backend\\Auth\\AuthService.WebApi\\app.config", linenos=on, lang=XML}
         <!--Lives in Auth Service of Architecture diagram below.-->